 The very next morning, I told the American people, and I quote, "Heavily-armed militants assaulted our compound," and vowed to bring them to justice.
 And I stood later that day with President Obama as he spoke of an act of terror.

-CLINTON: Now, you may recall at this same time period, we were also seeing violent attacks on our embassies in Cairo, Sana'a, Tunis and Khartoum, as well as large protests outside many other posts from India to Indonesia, where thousands of our diplomats serve.
+At this same time period, we were also seeing violent attacks on our embassies in Cairo, Sana'a, Tunis and Khartoum, as well as large protests outside many other posts from India to Indonesia, where thousands of our diplomats serve.
 So I immediately ordered a review of our security posture around the world, with particular scrutiny for high-threat posts.
 And I asked the Department of Defense to join interagency security assessment teams, and to dispatch hundreds of additional Marine security guards.

-I named the first deputy assistant secretary of State for high- treat posts, so that missions in dangerous places get the attention they need.
+I named the first deputy assistant secretary of State for high-threat posts, so that missions in dangerous places get the attention they need.
 And we reached out to Congress, to help address physical vulnerabilities, including risks from fire, and to hire additional diplomatic security personnel, and Marine security guards.

 Second, even as I took these steps, I quickly moved to appoint the Accountability Review Board, because I wanted them to come forward with their report before I left, because I felt the responsibility, and I wanted to be sure that I was putting in motion the response to whatever they found.
 What was wrong?
 How do we fix it?

-I have accepted every one of their recommendations.
-Our deputy secretary for management and resources, Deputy Tom Nides who appeared before this committee last month, is leading a task force to ensure that all 29 are implemented quickly, and completely, as well as pursuing additional steps above, and beyond the board.
-I pledged in my letter to you last month, that implementation has now begun on all 29 recommendations.
-We've translated them into 64 specific action items.
-They were all assigned to specific bureaus and offices with clear timelines for completion.
+I accepted every one of their recommendations.
+Our deputy secretary for management and resources, Tom Nides, led a task force to ensure that all 29 were implemented quickly, and completely, as well as pursuing additional steps above, and beyond the board.

+Implementation began on all 29 recommendations.
+They were translated into 64 specific action items and assigned to specific bureaus and offices with clear timelines for completion.